 - Schedule 160 Pipe

-While the pressure rating follows an upward trend as the schedule increases, the pressure at each schedule level decreases as the diameter increases.
+While the pressure rating follows an upward trend as the schedule increases, the pressure at each scheduling level decreases as the diameter increases.

-Although these are all standardized pipe schedules, Schedule 40 and Schedule 80 pipe make up the majority of all piping across industries.
-They are mass produced, and therefore affordable and easy to locate.
-Between pressure ratings and flow capacities they offer, the two pipe schedules cover almost all project needs.
+- Schedule 40 and Schedule 80 pipes make up the majority of all piping across industries.
+They are mass-produced, and therefore affordable and easy to locate.
+Between the pressure ratings and flow capacities they offer, the two pipe schedules cover almost all project needs.

 How Different Pipe Schedules Are Used